How Stanislavski Reinvented the Craft of Acting

 What is the Stanislavski Method?

 Stanislavski originally began his career as an amateur actor and director and in 1897, he created what would become the Moscow Art Theater, which was designed to be a “popular theatre” or a theater for the masses.
-Stanislavski found traditional acting styles too performative and over-the-top for his liking.
+During this time, Stanislavski found traditional acting styles too performative and over-the-top for his liking.
 He began to codify what he saw as ‘good’ or ‘naturalistic’ acting.
-These notes became what we now know as the Stanislavski Method.
+These notes developed into a system and became what we now know as the Stanislavski Method.

 Here are the five main elements of the acting method as they are taught in modern theatrical institutions.